-The Cedar Singers, directed by Dale Kruse, embraces a wide variety of music, from sacred chant and masterworks for men's voices to spirituals and pop songs.
+The Cedar Singers ensemble embraces a wide variety of music, from sacred chant and masterworks for men's voices to spirituals and pop songs.
 The choir is also focused on celebrating the camaraderie and beauty of male choral singing.
-To meet the LAF Fine Arts requirement, students must register for 1 credit for 4 consecutive semesters.
+To meet the LAF Fine Arts requirement, students must register for 1 credit for 4 semesters.
 A maximum of 8 credits may be used towards graduation.
 Auditions are scheduled the first week of the fall semester or by contacting the director.